The District Engineer administers, coordinates, and generally supervises the direct work forces engaged in highway and bridge maintenance:

 District 1 - Maintenance

-The Assistant District Engineer for Maintenance is responsible for the management and oversight of 5,322 lane miles of roadway including 350 centerline miles of Interstate and the District Bridge Section.
-In addition, District One serves the public by providing 12 full service rest area sites, which including the Tourist Information Centers in Lordsburg and Anthony, NM.
+The Assistant District Engineer for Maintenance is responsible for the management and oversight of 5,299 paved lane miles lane miles of roadway including 350 centerline miles of Interstate and the District Bridge Section.
+In addition, District One serves the public by providing 12 full service rest area sites, which including the Welcome Centers in Lordsburg and Anthony, NM.

 District 1 - Engineering

 Our section manages Highway Engineering related activities through three functional groups: Traffic Engineering, Technical Support and Surveying.
 Each respective section head is a New Mexico Licensed Professional Engineer.
-We provide Highway and Bridge Engineering support to the District Maintenance section, District Construction, District Design and local governments.
+We provide Highway and Bridge Engineering support with Highway Engineering Technical support to the District Maintenance section, District Construction, District Design and Local governments.

 District One in southwest New Mexico shares 3 international border crossings with the state of Chihuahua, Mexico.
 The Office of International Programs establishes an active role in transportation planning along the New Mexico-Chihuahua border affecting cross-border mobility and economic development.
 We collaborate with multiple U.S. & Mexican government agencies (federal, state and municipal) as well as private entities to assure the safe and efficient movement of trade and traffic within the Border region.